 Why, then, is mobile homes always associated with fires and negativity?
 By the way, a Google Alert for stick-built home and house brought up NO fire articles.

 Of course, we want to be nice and non-judgmental but make the point, get the conversation started and make others wonder the same.
-There are 18 million of us living in a mobile home and we deserve to have our homes respected and the truth known about them.
+There are 18 million of us living in a mobile home and we deserve to have our homes respected and the truth is known about them.
+The first step is to end the mobile home journalism bias.

-As always, thank you for reading Mobile and Manufactured Home Living.
+As always, thank you for reading Mobile Home Living.